kaizendorks/dexa/README.md

 ## Getting started

 ### What is a stack
-Dexa allows users to create and use **stacks**, where each stack is a project template combined with code generators.
+Dexa allows users to create and use **stacks**, where each stack is a project template combined with CLI commands such as code generators or feature installers.
 To better understand what a **stack** is, let's use an existing stack in our test samples.

 The [hello-world-stack](test/stack-fixtures/hello-world-stack) creates a _hello world_ Node.js console application.
-To install it, use the `dx stack add` command, pointing to the git repo where the stack is located
+To install the stack, use the `dx stack add` command, pointing to the git repo where the stack is located
 ```
 dx stack add hello-world https://github.com/kaizendorks/dexa/test/stack-fixtures/hello-world-stack
 ```